xPuls3/Pendorian-Elite-UI/README.md

 * Toggle added height to make up for removed TS selection box & work button.
 * Edit the wallpaper.
 (Pendoria vs Elite / Custom)
 * Set wallpaper to a custom image.
+* Extend the header above chat for Side-By-Side mode.

 ## Contributing
 If you are capable, and have a good idea that you want to implement, feel free to use GitHub to contribute!